hltfbk/CRF-filling-CL4Health2026/README.md

 This workspace includes a tiny utility to validate a result-only submission JSONL and create a clean ZIP ready to upload to Codabench.

-1. Calculate the F1 of your
+1. Calculate the F1 for your submission locally
+2. Create the ZIP file for automatic scoring on the [Codabench leaderboard](https://www.codabench.org/competitions/11984/#/results-tab)

 ## Index
 - [Expected JSONL Structure](#expected-jsonl-structure)